Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

 Place des Quinconces is among the largest city squares in Europe.
-Covering over twelve hectares, this gorgeous beautiful open space is a fun spot to relax and take in one of the many different events and exhibitions held in Bordeaux’s main gathering point throughout the year.
+Covering over twelve hectares, this gorgeous, open space is a fun spot to relax and take in one of the many events and exhibitions held in Bordeaux’s main gathering point throughout the year.

 The Monument Aux Girondins is an impressive structure with its Statue of Liberty and fountains with galloping bronze horses.
 The fountain marks the role of the Gironde political party during the French Revolution.